cxw42/TabFern/index.md

 [Tabs Outliner](https://chrome.google.com/webstore/detail/tabs-outliner/eggkanocgddhmamlbiijnphhppkpkmkl)
 by Vladyslav Volovyk.

+# Call for alpha testers!

+If you are willing, please try TabFern and let us know how it goes!

+ - Download the ZIP from [here](https://github.com/cxw42/TabFern/archive/pr/win-size.zip).
+ - Unzip it
+ - Switch Chrome to developer mode via `chrome://extensions`
+ - Load unpacked extension
+ - Restart Chrome
+ - When Chrome starts, you will get a prompt asking whether you want to disable developer-mode extensions.
+Hit "Cancel."
+ - Open issues or email <mailto:tabfern@zoho.com> with feedback!

 # Usage

  - Click the icon to open the TabFern view.
 The view will also open when